Removed from the glitzy neon lights and blaring cover music of Bourbon Street is a compact musical district where the locals hang out.

 No neon lights; only plain wooden signs to designate a dozen music clubs in the greatest concentration of live music venues outside the French Quarter.
-In all likelihood you wouldn’t even know it was there unless someone told you about it.
-But once you’ve been there you’ll want to hang out and enjoy it even more.
-Inside the clubs or outside on the street, you’ll hear some of the best live music produced anywhere in the city.
+It’s not the first place most visitors know to go to, but inside the clubs and even outside on the street, you’ll hear some of the best live music produced anywhere in the city.

-And...best of all...on Frenchmen Street the drinks are cheap and admission to most of these clubs is free!
-The only thing you’ll be asked to do is tip the bands generously; or, as they say, make a contribution to Philip (as in “Fill up the tip jar”).
+And best of all, on Frenchmen Street the drinks and admission are cheap and sometimes free!
+The only thing you’ll be asked to do is tip the bands generously.
 In some of these venues, that’s the only money they make, so you’ll be making a worthy contribution toward keeping the music of New Orleans alive.